compliance in financial services: risk professional headaches and how to solve them

 While the new list of central registries will make this easier, once a UBO has been established, compliance teams will still need to establish what risks are posed.
 This will continue to add to the burden of work required of those working in the field.

-Towards a New Future
+Towards a new future

 The climate for compliance professionals continues to heat up as new regulations bite, the burden of KYC checks grows, data quality stagnates, technology continues to advance, and the role shapeshifts to a multi-jurisdictional position that serves many masters.
 Freeing up time and resource of compliance professionals to focus their skills on complex cases while limiting their interactions on routine policy checks is the most efficient way of countering the demands of an increasingly demanding and complex job position.

 This can be achieved by automating policy checks for new clients and the remediation of existing clients.
 With advancements in technology, policy automation can be accomplished through software offered by RegTech firms that specialise in KYC policy checking.
-Software can further ensure that data supplied is relevant by utilising multiple information providers, offering verification and peace of mind.
+Software can further ensure that data supplied is relevant by utilizing multiple information providers, offering verification and peace of mind.
 Through the same information providers, UBOs can be quickly and easily determined throughout jurisdictions, ensuring compliance requirements are met.